-As with the BrainMind Summit at Stanford and other BrainMind events, this will be far from the typical conference - with opportunities to have a direct impact on the science presented, and meaningful engagement with a carefully curated, truly multidisciplinary audience.
+As with the BrainMind Summit at Stanford and other BrainMind gatherings, this will be far from the typical scientific meeting - with opportunities to have a direct impact on the science presented, and meaningful engagement with a carefully curated, truly multidisciplinary audience.
 You have all been selected for your brilliance, effectiveness, sincerity, and intent.

-This event will convene the world’s top thought leaders in both neuroscience and study of human consciousness.
-Attendees explore a curated collection of cutting-edge discoveries in neuroscience, engage with the scientists behind those ideas, and advise promising early-stage companies - all with the goal of bringing brain science to the world at scale.
+This gathering will bring together the world’s top thought leaders in both neuroscience and study of human consciousness.
+Invited participants explore a curated collection of cutting-edge discoveries in neuroscience, engage with the scientists behind those ideas, and advise promising early-stage companies - all with the goal of bringing brain science to the world at scale.

 The Summit is built around the following principles of BrainMind: